Der-Floh/Vampire-Survivors-Support-for-Vortex/README.md

 ### At this time following mod types are supported:
 - Mods that are designed for the [VS ModLoader](https://www.nexusmods.com/vampiresurvivors/mods/64) by Kekos and use the right file structure (e.g resources/app/.webpack/.../img.jpg)
 - Other Mods that use the right file structure (e.g resources/app/.webpack/.../img.jpg)
+- Mods for the New Engine that use the right file structure (e.g Mods/mod.dll)

 Note that mods that change the same file and **DON'T** use the [VS ModLoader](https://www.nexusmods.com/vampiresurvivors/mods/64) will **NOT WORK**.
+Note that mods for the New Engine have to be made for [MelonLoader](https://github.com/LavaGang/MelonLoader/releases)

 Mods that only contain the file to change also won't work.

+## Currently Supported Mods
+### Old Engine:
+- VS ModLoader
+- Multiperpose QoL Mod
+- Castlevania Survivors
+- Extendend Power Up Levels
+- Eggs Bulk Buy
+- Movement Speed Cap
+- Tekken 3 Chicken Sound Effect﻿ (NO ModLoader)
+- Exorcismus - Unholy Vespers Skin Mod﻿ (NO ModLoader)
+- Remove Cat Sounds﻿ (NO ModLoader)
+- Forest A audio to Brodyquest﻿ (NO ModLoader)
+- Better Lama Armor﻿ (NO ModLoader)

+### New Engine:
+- No Mods Supported at the moment

 ## How to install